-COLLECTIONSAberdeen Art Gallery - The Ariana, Geneva, Switzerland - Caldic collection, Netherlands - Castle Hingene, Belgium - Collection Edgar J. and Clarissa Bronfman, London - Collection Hugo Brown, The Netherlands - Collection Drake, The Netherlands - Collection Elton John, London/Los Angeles - Collection Taiq Al Jaidah - Collection Kay Saatchi, Los Angeles - Collection Frances Reynolds, London - Collection Mizuho Bank London - Drake collection, The Netherlands - LAM, The Netherlands - Le Chateau de Nyon, Nyon, Switzerland - MIMA, Middlesbrough - MONA, Tasmania - MUDAC, Lausanne, Switzerland - Ministry of foreign affairs Netherlands - National Dutch ceramic museum Princessenhof, Leeuwarden Netherlands - National Museums of Scotland - Pallant House Gallery - Peabody Essex Museum, Salem - Philadelphia Museum - National Dutch ceramic museum Princessenhof, Leeuwarden Netherlands - York City Art Gallery - Zabludowicz Collection, London -
+COLLECTIONSAberdeen Art Gallery - The Ariana, Geneva, Switzerland - Caldic collection, Netherlands - Castle Hingene, Belgium - Collection Edgar J. and Clarissa Bronfman, London - Collection Hugo Brown, The Netherlands - Collection Drake, The Netherlands - Collection Elton John, London/Los Angeles - Collection Taiq Al Jaidah - Collection Kay Saatchi, Los Angeles - Collection Frances Reynolds, London - Collection Mizuho Bank London - Drake collection, The Netherlands - LAM, The Netherlands - Le Chateau de Nyon, Nyon, Switzerland - MIMA, Middlesbrough - MONA, Tasmania - MUDAC, Lausanne, Switzerland - Ministry of foreign affairs Netherlands - National Dutch ceramic museum Princessenhof, Leeuwarden Netherlands - National Museum of Norway - National Museums of Scotland - Pallant House Gallery - Peabody Essex Museum, Salem - Philadelphia Museum - National Dutch ceramic museum Princessenhof, Leeuwarden Netherlands - York City Art Gallery - Zabludowicz Collection, London -

 Born in Utrecht, The Netherlands, Bouke de Vries studied at the Design Academy Eindhoven, and Central St Martin’s, London.
 After working with John Galliano, Stephen Jones and Zandra Rhodes, he switched careers and studied ceramics conservation and restoration at West Dean College.
 Every day in his practice as a private conservator he was faced with issues and contradictions around perfection and worth: